 Table 4.9-1 demonstrates the corelation analysis results between transformational leadership and motivation to learn.
 The Pearson Correlation Coefficient between transformational leadership and motivation to learn is r = 0.494, which implies that the two variables are positively correlated.
-The correlation is significant at a 1% significance level as the P-value is 0.000.
+The correlation is significant since the significance P-value is 0.000.
 The strength of association between the two variables is low.